open-webrtc-toolkit/owt-client-native/talk/owt/docs/ios/ios.md

 Please add -ObjC to "Other Linker Flags" in the your project's build settings.
 # 4 Socket.IO {#section4}
 OWT iOS SDK depends on Socket.IO cpp client, which is an open source project host on [Github](https://github.com/socketio/socket.io-client-cpp).
 Please follow official guide on GitHub to build and link it.
-The version works with OWT is b1216ee428dd7d1e72368da9b12aa43bfc487c93.
+The version tested with OWT is 3e01111ddf9778a162c4c4bb91f795d2dd59f065.
 OpenSSL version is 1.1.1 with the latest patch release.
 Please make sure your app has network access before making Socket.IO connection.
 As Socket.IO cpp client uses low level network APIs, iOS system may not ask user for network permission.
 Thus, Socket.IO connection will fail because app does not have network access.
 The Socket.IO TLS feature is determined at compile time and cannot be switched at runtime.
 If you are using secure connections, link your application with libsioclient_tls.a; otherwise, link it with libsioclient.a.
 # 5 Background modes {#section5}